takuto-san/100-days-of-code/log.md

 **Reflections**
 ・Although I just folloed the commands, using a Docker image made the environment setup smooth and convenient.
 ・I tried to reproduce the process of how a computer boots and starts working, but honestly, I didn't really understand what was happning.

+### Day 9: May 5, 2025

+**今日の進捗**
+・Solved two problems from LeetCode's Top Interview 150.
+・Watched the second lecture video of "Create Your Own OS from Scratch".
+・Built UEFI app using EDK II.

+**思ったこと**
+・It took time because of a "Directory not found" error ・I'm glad I was able to get "Hello, Mikan World!" to output with help from ChatGPT